How Do I Get to Little Corn Island?

 - 3:20pm

-Email: They have 2 email addresses.
+By Email: They have 2 email addresses.
 One for inquiries “info@lacostena.com.ni” and another for reservations: “reservacion@lacostena.com.ni“.
-It will take a couple of emails back and forth, and you will need to provide the info about which flights you want, the full names of all passengers, and ultimately your credit card number, but in the end you will also receive an email back with copies of your tickets.
+It will take a couple of emails back and forth, and you will need to provide the info about which flights you want, the full names of all passengers, and ultimately your credit card number, and you will receive confirmation by email with copies of your tickets.

 In Person: You can go directly to their ticket office at Managua airport and pay with cash or credit card.
-But remember, since flights can fill up in advance you should typically do this at least several days or more before you plan to travel, so this way might not be as practical unless you’ll already be in Managua a few days before you plan to fly.
+But remember, since flights can fill up in advance, you should typically do this at least several days or more before you plan to travel, especially during high season.
+This method might not be as practical unless you’ll already be in Managua a few days before you plan to fly.

-Additional note: “Open Return” tickets are available when you book by email, phone, or in person if you’re not sure of the exact date that you want to return to Managua.
-A common option that visitors like to use to leave their departure date flexible and not face date-change fees
+Noteworthy: “Open Return” tickets are available when you book by email, phone, or in person.
+So if you’re not sure of the exact date that you want to return to Managua, it’s an option that many visitors use to leave their departure date flexible and not face date-change fees.
+La Costeñas ticket change surcharges are very high, so definitely a good option to consider.
+Once people spend a few days on Little Corn, it’s very common for them to ask us on the island “do you know how I can get my plane tickets changed to stay longer”

 Got your tickets?
 You’re all set!

 Baggage: You will receive a small claim stub for each piece of luggage that you check..
 Don’t lose it.
 If you check more than 30 pounds (per person) there is a fee per pound for additional weight.
-You’re also allowed one small-backpack-sized bag as a carry-on, plus a small personal item.
-Here is their link for their baggage policy.
+You’re also allowed one small backpack-sized bag as a carry-on, plus a small personal item.
+Here is the link for their baggage policy.

 Once you’re checked in, you will pay a $2 airport tax at the adjacent window.
 They accept US$ or equivalent Cordobas.
 They’ll give you a receipt for you to hand the agent as you pass thru security which is right next to the window.